War of the Roses (video game): Development

 On 19 December 2012, Paradox Interactive launched their 'Winter has Arrived' DLC, with a live stream event.
 This brought new armour, two new snow-covered maps and new weapons including the Dagger and Sword of Mary for Christ's Mass, inspired by medieval depictions of the Virgin Mary, laden with holy symbols.
 Both weapons were available from 21 December 2012, at a special holiday price, but they reverted to an extremely high price thereafter.

 On 23 January 2013, Paradox Interactive launched the Gallowglass Mercenary Pack, yet another free DLC, adding new armor and weapons to the game, designed in the style of Scottish mercenaries from the Middle Ages.

 On 27 February 2013, Paradox Interactive launched the 'Outside the Law' free content update, with new armour, new weapons including fire arrows and another new map, a lush, green forest.
 This was accompanied by a free to play weekend and a livestream.

-On 8 March 2013, Paradox Interactive released the only paid DLC for War of the Roses, the "BRIAN BLESSED VO" pack which replaces the existing in-game announcer with a vocal performance recorded especially for War of the Roses by the great British actor Brian Blessed.
+On 8 March 2013, Paradox Interactive released the only paid DLC for War of the Roses, the "BRIAN BLESSED VO" pack which replaces the existing in-game announcer with a vocal performance recorded especially for War of the Roses by British actor Brian Blessed.

 On 21 March 2013, Paradox Interactive relaunched the game as a premium version called War of the Roses: Kingmaker with more new weapons and armour.
 It also launched a new game mode, Assault, in which Lancastrians attempt to take over positions held by Yorkists.
 It was accompanied by the additions of full controller support and support for Steam's "Big Picture" mode.
 Again the Executive Producer Gordon Van Dyke presented a live stream to display the new additions to the game.

 On 19 June 2013, Paradox Interactive added new content with the Guns of Burgundy, adding a new weapon type, the handgonne, to the game.
 There is also a new map, Ravenspurn, which is available for all game modes and new weapons and armour.

 On 22 July 2013, Paradox launched the 'sneak teaser trailer' for a new game in the War of the Roses brand.

 On 31 July 2013, Paradox Interactive added new content with the Italian & Hanseatic patch, adding more new weapons and armour.